ToxicPine/planning-win/v1/explanation.md

 This structure is essential for our system as it allows us to plan the entire execution path in advance.

 **Each node specializes to specific tasks.
-It must be able to keep the task code and weights in VRAM for use at any given instant.**
+Specialization implies that a node keeps the definitions for each task as well as its weights in VRAM (for use at any given instant.)**

 ### 3.2.
 Tensor Data Flow Between Nodes